stats385/stats385.github.io/speaker_visit.md

 ## Reimbursement policies
 To make sure that you will receive full reimbursement for your travel expenses, please review the following policies before you make arrangements.
-Any question or concerns regarding these policies must be directed to department manager Ms. [Van Stone](https://statistics.stanford.edu/people/ellen-van-stone) (Email: vanstone AT stanford.edu)
+Any question or concerns regarding these policies must be directed to Statistics department manager [Ms. Van Stone](https://statistics.stanford.edu/people/ellen-van-stone) (Email: vanstone AT stanford.edu)

 1. **Airfare**